metamn/react/content/blog/on-design-sytems/index.md

 [Spectrum](https://react-spectrum.adobe.com/index.html) from Adobe offers support for server side rendering, virtual lists, state management and accessibility for anybody building design systems.

+While purpose, audience and type overlap, features differentiate and define the unique characteristics of a design system.

-## Definition?
+## Example

-Every design system is different and hangs on a purpose.
-Purpose then defines type and reach.
+Design systems hang on a purpose.
+Purpose then defines type, features and the technology stack.

-Let's play with this idea further by analyzing how to approach creating a design system for interactive design websites.
+Let's play with this idea further by analyzing how to approach creating a tool for building interactive design websites.

 ## Interactive design

 > Interactive design is a user-oriented field of study that focuses on meaningful communication of media through cyclical and collaborative processes between people and technology.
 [Wikipedia](https://en.wikipedia.org/wiki/Interactive_design)

-Interactive design employs heavy user interactions in a different way than apps do.

-Instead of data input the interaction is continuous through gestures, information transformation, real-time content updates from external sources.

-Interactive design sites present meaningful content worth made understandable to machines and search engines.

-This is where SEO and static rendering comes in picture.

-## Purpose, again.

-1. Enable continuous interactions through gestures and real-time content updates.
-2. For websites, not apps.

-Make it for internal use first.
-Build a few sites then see if serves a general audience.
+This definition is vague.
+Its principles clears the picture:

+- Interactive design deals with meaningful content.
+- Interacting with content is again meaningful.
+- Content is changing continuously upon interaction.
+- Content is updated, retrieved, transformed continously from external sources.

+On web interactive design is young.
+Started as storytelling today it goes as [interactive articles](https://idyll-lang.org/), [explorable explanations](https://explorabl.es/), or [data-driven journalism](https://pudding.cool/).
+[Amelia Wattenberger](https://wattenberger.com/) leads the pack.

+In short, interactive design deals with a stream of content and lets users explore it in meaningful, playful ways.

+Comparing to apps interaction is through gestures&mdash;new, creative ways&mdash;versus classic input boxes.